Cover and Hitting Times of Hyperbolic Random Graphs: Introduction

 The \emph{hitting time} of a vertex $v$ from a vertex $u$ in a graph $G$ is the expected time it takes a random walk started from $u$ to first visit $v$.
 Let $t_{\mathsf{hit}}(G)$ denote the \emph{maximum hitting time}, that is, the maximum over all pairs of vertices $u,v$ in $V(G)$ of the hitting time of $v$ from $u$.

 The \emph{target time} $t_{\odot}(G)$ of a graph $G$ (also known as \emph{Kemeny's constant}) is the expected time for a random walk to travel between two vertices chosen independently from the stationary distribution $\pi$, see Section~\ref{sec:rw}.
 So it can be seen as the weighted average of the hitting times, where the weights are implied by the stationary distribution, i.e., in the long-term, the target time is the most natural `average' hitting time.
-Our main result, which is also technically the most difficult to establish, shows that on the giant of the HRG the target time is of order $n$ in expectation and a.a.s..
+Our main result, which is also technically the most difficult to establish, shows that on the giant of the HRG the target time is of order $n$ in expectation and a.a.s.\footnote{See Remark \ref{rem:randomO}, and more generally Section \ref{sec:conventions}, for our conventions on asymptotic notation and high probability statements.}.
 Formally, we prove the following.

 \tstat{For any $\frac12< \alpha <1$ and $\nu >0$, if $\calC:=\calC_{\alpha,\nu}(n)$, then $t_{\mathsf{\odot}}(\calC)=\Theta(n)$ a.a.s and in expectation.}

 \begin{theorem} \tstat \end{theorem}

 The \emph{cover time $t_{\mathsf{cov}}(G)$} is the expected time for the walk to visit all vertices of $G$ (taken from a worst case start vertex), see Section~\ref{sec:rw}.
 We show that both maximum hitting time $\thit (\calC)$ and cover time $\tcov(\calC)$ concentrate on the giant of the HRG. \begin{theorem} For any $\frac{1}{2}< \alpha < 1$ and $\nu >0$, if $\calC:=\calC_{\alpha,\nu}(n)$, then a.a.s.~and in expectation \end{theorem}